4GeeksAcademy/python-lists-loops-programming-exercises/exercises/06-forEach_loop/README.md

 ## 📝 Instructions:

-Right now, the code is printing all the items in the list.

-1. Please change the function's code to print only the numbers **divisible by 14**.
+1. Please modify the code to print only the numbers **divisible by 14**.

 ## 💡 Hint: